SandeepAswathnarayana/Continuing-Professional-Education/README.md

-# Continuing-Professional-Education
+## Continuing-Professional-Education
-CPE Credits, Certifications, Workshops, Conferences
+# CPE Credits, Certifications, Workshops, Conferences

-List (assorted) of Conferences, Symposia, Tech Seminars & Workshops I have moderated and/or represented my organizations in the recent past.

 **List (assorted) of Conferences, Symposia, Tech Seminars & Workshops I have moderated and/or represented my organizations in the recent past:**